TenFoldGreater/PLC-Programming-training/README.md

-## PLC-Programming-training
+# PLC and Ladder (LAD) Logic Diagram
-# Date:29-April-2018
+## Date:29-April-2018
-# Location: Vashi, Navi Mumbai, India
+## Location: Vashi, Navi Mumbai, India

-Course Fee: Free to all
+* Course Fee: Free to all
-Number of Seats: 8
+* Number of Seats: 8
+* Duration: 2.5 hours
+* Pre-requiste: You should have computer laptop to read/write notes, should know how to install/un-install softwares, should understand                 basics of electronics & electrical circuits
-How to book your seat: WhatsApp or sms - send your Name, Age, Profession and Location to +91-7477424858 to book your seat.
+* How to book your seat: WhatsApp or sms - send your Name, Age, Profession and Location to +91-7477424858 to book your seat

-Duration of course is 2.5 Hours only.
+# About Course

 Basic of PLC & PLC programming will be covered.
-Concept and it's applications in the real world.
+Your background and why you want to learn about PLC will be asked and evaluated.
+Suggession and possible job or business will be discussed during the training.
+Some example, concept and it's applications in the real world will be demonstrated.
 Study materials, Web links and help will be provided for further study & practice.

 # Introduction

-o	What is to expect from the Training Session
+*	What is to expect from the Training Session
-o	Application of PLC
+*	Application of PLC
-o	Vendors
+*	Vendors
-o	Market Share
+*	Market Share
-o	HMI, SCADA and DCS overview
+*	HMI, SCADA and DCS overview

 # PLC Hardware & Software